tjknoth/resyn/README.md

 `List {Int| |3}`, for example.
 One can use program expressions in resource annotations.

+Details on the language and syntax can also be found in the wiki.

 ## Try Resyn ##
 * [Resyn demo](http://comcom.csail.mit.edu/comcom/#ReSyn)